Patika-dev-Unlu-Co-Net-Bootcamp/AliGulmen.Week2.HomeWork.RestfulApi/README.md

 - StorageService created to assign pallets to locations and manage stocks with different methods (Used dependency injection) and used this service on creating new container
 - CustomContainerValidateExtension added and used for comparing old and new record before being updated
+- Queries and Commands are moved to seperate classes.

 ## External References
 [Patika Net-Core Module](https://app.patika.dev/moduller/net-core)